singh-man/books/crackingTheCoding/16_moderate.md

 51
 52  char[][] t9Letters =/*  Same as  before   */
 53
-54  /*  HashMaplist<String,  Integer>  is a HashMap  that maps from Strings to 55  *  ArrayList<Integer>.
+54  /*  HashMapList<String,  Integer>  is a HashMap  that maps from Strings to 55  *  ArrayList<Integer>.
 See appendix for  implementation.  */
 ```
 Getting the words that map to this number will run in O(N) time, where N is the number of digits.
 The O(N) comes in during the hash table look up (we need to convert the number to a hash table).
 If you know the words are never longer than a certain max size, then you could also describe the runtime as O(1).